1 chicken carcass (left from roast chicken dinner!)

 100 ml olive oil

-For the Chicken Stock:
+To make the Chicken Stock:

 After removing as much of the meat as possible from your chicken carcass, place it in a large pot along with all the remaining ingredients.
 As you will only be using the liquid from this, it is not important how you chop the vegetables.
 In fact, it is a lot more economical to use the trimmings from the vegetables you prepare for the soup itself.